Normation/rudder/policies/module-types/system-updates/README.md

 * Share the APT cache for the best performance and always up-to-date cache.

 The drawbacks:
-* Makes the build a bit mure cumbersome.
+* Makes the build a bit more cumbersome.
 * Prevents being able to run an equivalent command easily for debugging or understanding what happens.

 We are on par with other tools using the `python-apt` library, which provides a similar interface.